The World Bank's Procurement Policies and Procedures

 For the registration and any additional information about the program, please send email to firstname.lastname@example.org

-Considering a very high number of applicants, IDI has decided to hold 2 different cohort's and participants have choice to pick one of the dates.
+Considering a very high number of applicants, IDI may decide to hold 2 different cohort's and participants have choice to pick one of the dates.
 Please enroll before all seats are reserved.

 Registration and Nomination Form